Melville Fuller

 Fuller's jurisprudence was conservative, focusing strongly on states' rights, limited federal power, and economic liberty.
 His majority opinion in Pollock v.
 Farmers' Loan & Trust Co.
 (1895) ruled a federal income tax to be unconstitutional; the Sixteenth Amendment later superseded the decision.
 Fuller's opinion in United States v.
 E. C. Knight Co.
 (1895) narrowly interpreted Congress's authority under the Commerce Clause, limiting the reach of the Sherman Act and making government prosecution of antitrust cases more difficult.
 In Lochner v.
 New York (1905), Fuller agreed with the majority that the Constitution forbade states from enforcing wage-and-hour restrictions on businesses, contending that the Due Process Clause prevents government infringement on one's liberty to control one's property and business affairs.
-Fuller joined the majority in the now-reviled case of Plessy v.
+Fuller joined the majority in Plessy v.
 Ferguson (1896), in which the Court articulated the doctrine of separate but equal and upheld Jim Crow laws.
 He argued in the Insular Cases that residents of the territories are entitled to constitutional rights, but he dissented when, in United States v.
 Wong Kim Ark (1898), the majority ruled in favor of birthright citizenship.

 Many of Fuller's decisions did not stand the test of time.
 His views on economic liberty were squarely rejected by the Court during the New Deal era, and the Plessy opinion was unanimously reversed in Brown v.
 Board of Education (1954).
 Fuller's historical reputation has been generally unfavorable, with many scholars arguing that he was overly deferential to corporations and the wealthy.
 While a resurgence of conservative legal thought has brought Fuller new defenders, an increase in racial awareness has also led to new scrutiny of his vote in Plessy.
-In 2021, Kennebec County commissioners voted unanimously to remove a statue of Fuller from public land, aiming to dissociate the county from racial segregation.
+In 2021, Kennebec County commissioners voted unanimously to remove a statue of Fuller from public land with the aim of dissociating the county from racial segregation.